General Atomics MQ-9 Reaper: U.S. Air Force

-On 1 May 2007, the USAF's 432nd Wing was activated to operate MQ-9 Reaper as well as MQ-1 Predator UAVs at Creech Air Force Base, Nevada.
-The pilots first conducted combat missions in Iraq and Afghanistan in the summer of 2007.
-On 28 October 2007, the Air Force Times reported an MQ-9 had achieved its first "kill", successfully firing a Hellfire missile against Afghanistan insurgents in the Deh Rawood region of the mountainous Oruzgan province.
-By 6 March 2008, according to USAF Lieutenant General Gary North, the Reaper had attacked 16 targets in Afghanistan using 500 lb bombs and Hellfire missiles.
+On 1 May 2007, the U.S. Air Force activated its 432nd Wing to operate MQ-9 Reapers and MQ-1 Predators at Creech Air Force Base, Nevada.
+The pilots first conducted combat missions in Iraq and Afghanistan that summer.
+On 28 October 2007, an MQ-9 achieved its first "kill", firing a Hellfire missile against Afghan insurgents in the Deh Rawood region of the mountainous Oruzgan province.
+By 6 March 2008, according to Air Force Lieutenant General Gary North, the Reaper had attacked 16 targets in Afghanistan using 500 lb bombs and Hellfire missiles.

+In 2008, the New York Air National Guard 174th Attack Wing began to switch from F-16 fighters to Reapers, becoming the first fighter unit to convert entirely to unmanned combat aerial vehicle (UCAV) use.
 On 17 July 2008, the USAF began flying Reaper missions within Iraq from Balad Air Base.
 It was reported on 11 August 2008 that the 174th Fighter Wing would consist entirely of Reapers.
 By March 2009 the USAF had 28 operational Reapers.
 Beginning in September 2009, Reapers were deployed by the Africa Command to the Seychelles islands for use in Indian Ocean anti-piracy patrols.

 On 13 September 2009, positive control of an MQ-9 was lost during a combat mission over Afghanistan, after which the control-less drone started flying towards the Afghan border with Tajikistan.
 An F-15E Strike Eagle fired an AIM-9 missile at the drone, successfully destroying its engine.
 Before the drone impacted the ground, contact was reestablished with the drone, and it was flown into a mountain to destroy it.
 It was the first US drone to be destroyed intentionally by allied forces.

 By July 2010, thirty-eight Predators and Reapers had been lost during combat operations in Afghanistan and Iraq, another nine were lost in training missions in the U.S. In 2010, the USAF conducted over 33,000 close air support missions, a more-than-20 percent increase compared with 2009.
 By March 2011, the USAF had 48 Predator and Reaper combat air patrols flying in Iraq and Afghanistan compared with 18 in 2007.